 - To provide our services.
 We use personal data to:

 - Provide, operate and improve the website, including to develop new products and services.

 - Communicate with individuals about our services, including by sending announcements, updates, security alerts, and support and administrative messages.

 - To evaluate eligibility to participate in clinical research studies.
-We use personal information from individuals who submit their information to us in connection with a clinical research study in accordance with our HIPAA Notice.
-We currently do not request information from individuals in Europe through the Website pertaining to participation in clinical research studies.
+We use personal data from individuals who submit their information to us in connection with a clinical research.
+We currently do not request information from individuals in the European Economic Area (EEA) through the website pertaining to participation in clinical research studies.

 - To send you marketing communications.
 We may send you ProSciento-related marketing communications as permitted by law.
 You will have the ability to opt-out of our marketing and promotional communications as described in the Opt out of marketing section below.

 - To display advertisements.
 We work with advertising partners to display advertisements online.
 These advertisements are delivered by our advertising partners and may be targeted based on your use of the website or your activity elsewhere online.

 - To comply with law.
 We use personal data as we believe necessary or appropriate to comply with applicable laws, lawful requests, and legal process, such as to respond to subpoenas or requests from government authorities.